-The Northwest ADA Center is funded by the National Institute on Disability and Rehabilitation Research (NIDRR), and is part of the ADA National Network.
+The Northwest ADA Center is funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), and is part of the ADA National Network.
 The ADA National Network Centers are a national platform of ten centers comprised of ADA professionals and experts charged with assisting businesses, state and local governments, and people with disabilities as they manage the process of changing our culture to be user friendly to disability and the effect the variety of health conditions can have on society.

 As the ADA Information Center in Region 10, the Northwest ADA Center has aggressively staffed its project with professionals familiar with disability, rehabilitation, rehab engineering, special education, the built environment, accessibility to buildings and electronic accessibility, civil rights law, and business.
-The regional advisory committee and our state affiliates are premier leaders in ADA compliance in each of the states served--Alaska, Idaho, Oregon, and Washington.
+The regional advisory committee and our state partners are premier leaders in ADA compliance in each of the states served--Alaska, Idaho, Oregon, and Washington.

 - Center for Continuing Education in Rehabilitation (CCER)

 - Department of Rehabilitation Medicine (University of Washington)

 - Center for Technology and Disability Studies (CTDS)

 - Center for Human Development and Disability

 Mountlake Terrace, Washington 98043